 Checking For Audience Quality

-Getting feedback on the quality of your lead gen targeting is tough because you won’t know which members of your audience backed your project until the crowdfunding campaign ends.
+Getting feedback on the quality of your lead gen targeting can be tough if your project is on Kickstarter because you won’t know which members of your audience backed your project until the campaign ends.
+However, if you’re launching a project on BackerKit, you will get more information before the campaign ends.

 One common mistake is to bias your budget towards audiences that convert to leads at a cheaper cost-per-lead.
 Resist the temptation.
 Quality audiences should be more expensive.